luiserojas74/leaflet-challenge/README.md

 ## About
    - This is the project I developed for unit 17 of the Boot Camp: [Data Visualization and Analytics](https://bootcamp.uncc.edu/data/)
-   - I created an interactive map to visualize earthquake data from USGS.
+   - I created an interactive map to visualize earthquake data from USGS during the last month.
 For more details, see [here](#the-original-text-of-the-homework-assignment).
    - Here is a snapshot of the challenge #1:

 <img src="Images/snapshot1.png" width="600" height="400">

+### - The link for this app is [here](https://luiserojas74.github.io/leaflet-challenge/Leaflet-Step-1/).

    - And this is a snapshot of the challenge #2:

 <img src="Images/snapshot2.png" width="600" height="400">

-  ### - The link for the app of this project is [here](https://luiserojas74.github.io/leaflet-challenge/).
+  ### - The link for this one is [here](https://luiserojas74.github.io/leaflet-challenge/Leaflet-Step-2/).
    - The main tools I used on this project are : html, css, leaflet and mapbox.